-Honeysuckle, Lonicera perichymenum, also called wild honeysuckle, is a lianthusing bush.
-It grows in forest and scrub but most prominent in lean soil.
-Honeysuckle sprouts willingly on good as poor soil and always tries to find something to climb up.
+Honeysuckle, L onicera perichymenum, also called wild honeysuckle, is a liana-like meandering shrub.
+It grows in woods and scrub but most prominently on lean soils.
+Honeysuckle sprouts willingly on good or bad soil and always tries to find something to climb up.
 You can typically find it in an oak scrub where there is plenty of light.

-The bush flowers are large and pale yellow to reddish and are shaped like an approximately 2-3 cm long crown tube.
-The flower is almost odorless during the day, but it is very fragrant in the evening, which attracts long-sleeved butterflies, which can reach their honey with their long trunk.
+The flowers of the bush are large and light yellow to reddish and are shaped like an approximately 2-3 cm long crown tube.
+The flower is almost odorless during the day but strongly fragrant in the evening, where it attracts long-billed night butterflies, which with their long proboscis can reach down to the honey.

-Honeysuckle (common leaflet) is widely used in Denmark.
+Honeysuckle (common goat leaf) is common in Denmark.

 Flowering time is long from July to October.

-The art print is printed on heavy paper and is in the dimensions 29.7 x 21 cm.
-Fits with the pressure of Tidsel.
+The art print is printed on heavy paper and measures 29.7 x 21 cm.
+Fits with the print of Thistle.